KevindelCid/rnBase/README.md

 npm run gen:types
 ```

+- aclaration: in this example im using posts table in supabase with content column.

-- generate your access token in supabase
+- you should configure in supabase dashboard yours policies to authenticated users https://supabase.com/dashboard/project/{yourIdProject}/auth/policies